Skip to Content

 Clothes are more than what we wear.
 They reflect who we are, where we’ve been, and who we hope to become.
 So it makes sense that editing your wardrobe stirs up emotion.

 The dress you wore to an important event.
 The jeans that once fit like a dream.
 The blazer you bought for your first big job.
-These pieces hold memories.
-Letting them go can feel like letting go of a part of yourself.
+These pieces hold memories, and letting them go can feel like letting go of a part of yourself.

-And sometimes, we hold on to clothes for the future.
-The “someday” dress.
-The smaller-sized jeans.
-The things that represent goals and aspirations, even if they no longer align with your life today.
+Sometimes we hold on for the future instead.
+The someday dress.
+The smaller sized jeans.
+The things that represent goals and aspirations, even when they no longer line up with your actual life.

-But keeping pieces that don’t serve you now can weigh you down.
-A cluttered closet can leave you stuck in the past or frustrated by the future, instead of feeling present and empowered.
+But keeping pieces that don’t serve you now weighs you down.
+A cluttered closet leaves you stuck in the past or frustrated by the future, instead of present and capable.

 7 Mindset Shifts You Need to Edit Your Wardrobe